 Our CEO, Dr. Leah Hanes, brings a unique set of professional and personal experiences to her role at Two Bit Circus Foundation.
-Beginning her career in Toronto, Leah produced and hosted an award-winning television series profiling woman in non-traditional roles.
+Beginning her career in Toronto, Leah produced and hosted an award-winning television series profiling women in non-traditional roles.
 This led her to Los Angeles, where she appeared on-camera conducting interviews and hosting a variety of programs covering environmental issues, business and politics.

 She eventually segued into other areas of the entertainment industry, notably as the President of a boutique talent agency representing Academy Award-winning cinematographers, editors and production designers.
 She also spent several years owning and running an acting school for children and teens, during a period she describes as her “empty nest” adjustment.

 All of these variables lead to a confluence of skills and knowledge that fit perfectly into the Two Bit Circus Foundation ecosystem.
-When she’s not spreading the STEAM word across California, she loves spending time with her grandchildren.

 Mindy discovered the wonderful world of creative reuse warehouses while studying Recreation, Parks, and Tourism Administration at San Francisco State University.
 As part of her thesis on Nonprofits in Human Services, Mindy teamed up with a local creative reuse center called SCRAP to develop their educational resource program in partnership with San Francisco Unified School District.
 During her time with SCRAP, Mindy helped establish the nonprofit as a free resource for Bay Area teachers, and was able to secure a grant to fund monthly workshops designed specifically for educators.